mithunmanohar/woocommerce-orders-google-sheets-integration/README.md

 The field Fetch Data interval (hrs) can be used to control how much data will be fetched during each refresh.
 If you set this 5 hours - All the order details from last 5 hours will be fetched.
 Rest assured, only unique orders will be shown on the sheet.

+if you face any issues or have any suggestions to improve this tool, create a ticket at https://github.com/mithunmanohar/woocommerce-orders-google-sheets-integration/issues